-Removing the front wheel
+Removing the front wheel 🔧

-- Jack up the motorcycle at the rear. ( p.
-76) - Jack up the motorcycle at the front. ( p.
-75) - Remove the screws from both brake calipers. - Press back the brake linings with a light lateral tilting of the brake calipers on the brake disc.
+- Raise the motorcycle with the rear wheel stand. (\ p.
+80) - Remove the screws 1 from both brake calipers. - Press back the brake linings with a light lateral tilting of the brake calipers on the brake disc.
 Pull the brake calipers carefully back from the brake discs and hang them to one side.